f1scher7/twoja-opinia/README.md

 # TwojaOpinia - Full Stack Application

-"TwojaOpinia" is a comprehensive survey application designed for both users and administrators.
+TwojaOpinia is a comprehensive survey application designed for both users and administrators.
 With a user-friendly interface, it facilitates user registration, login, and offers a seamless experience for sharing opinions on various surveys.
+Furthermore, administrators have the capability to manage surveys, users, and analyze data with users' answers etc.

 ## Technologies